 A: Each year in the U.S., approximately 5,000 personal watercraft accidents occur, causing people more than 2,000 injuries and about 100 deaths.
 Families and decedent’s survivors may consider bringing a money damages wrongful death claim or lawsuit against those responsible parties for causing their tragedy.

-So for you, it will be imperative to contact a boat accident attorney as soon as possible after your mishap.
+So for you, contacting a boat accident attorney as soon as possible after your mishap will be imperative.

 Q: What Are Some Common Factors Causing Los Angeles Boating Accidents?